-This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 35, number 01 (2012).
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 35, number 01 (2012).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 Many people, Christian and non-Christian alike, believe that faith is antithetical to science.
 This is based, however, on a purely naturalistic view of science.
 The naturalist’s presupposition is that reality is only described by the physical world; there is no immaterial or supernatural realm.
 Because of this, many Christians who want to study the sciences often find themselves in an environment that, at its best, excuses the supernatural as a personal preference, and, at its worst, considers religion a crutch for the intellectually dull and weak-willed.